ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 "This morning I took my cat for a \_\_\_\_."
 The next word is *walk*, but the model doesn't know that.
 How do we get it to guess?

 First, we need to represent words as numbers.
 This is so the neural network can understand and predict words.
-This is also kno
+This is also known as **encoding**.